SaaS vs Cloud Computing: What Canadian Businesses Need to Know in 2026

 Software as a Service (SaaS)

 SaaS provides complete, ready-to-use applications accessed through a browser.
 The vendor manages everything: infrastructure, security, updates, backups, and availability.
 You simply log in and use it.
 SaaS is best for non-technical business functions like CRM, accounting, project management, HR, and collaboration tools.
-You have minimal control over the underlying system, but zero infrastructure management burden.
+You’ve got minimal control over the underlying system, but zero infrastructure management burden.
+That’s the trade-off most Canadian SMBs are happy to make.

 Key Differences: SaaS vs Cloud Computing